 - You can use the resources of specific programs that you use, to insert special characters, usually by appropriate menus.
 This method is simple but, for long texts, tedious.

-- A compose key is a key on a computer keyboard that indicates that the following (usually 2 or more) keystrokes trigger the insertion of a specific character.
-For instance typing Compose followed by ^ and then g will insert ĝ.
+- A compose key is a key on a keyboard that indicates that the following (usually 2 or more) keystrokes trigger the insertion of a specific character.
+For instance, typing Compose followed by ^ and then g will insert ĝ.
 The main disadvantage is that compose sequences always require at least one more keystroke.
 Inconvenient placement of the compose key can also slow typing.
-For these reasons we don’t advocate this method for Esperanto characters unless you have other reasons to choose this method.
+For these reasons we don’t prefer this method for Esperanto characters unless you have other reasons to choose this method.